Editorial & Infographic Design

-Roe and Intersectional Liberty Doctrine, Editorial Design, 2018
+Roe and Intersectional Liberty Doctrine, 2018

 With waves of anti-choice judges being appointed to Federal Courts, in early 2018 the Judicial Strategy team at the Center for Reproductive Rights put together a report outlining the firm ground that the landmark Roe v Wade Supreme Court case stands on along with the subsequent cases it supported.